 A diagnosis of a thoracic outlet compression syndrome is suggested by distribution of symptoms.
-Various maneuvers are alleged to demonstrate compression of vascular structures (eg, by extending the brachial plexus), but sensitivity and specificity are poor.
+Various maneuvers are alleged to demonstrate compression of vascular structures (eg, by extending the brachial plexus, as by abducting the extremity to bring it overhead), but sensitivity and specificity are poor.
 Auscultating bruits at the clavicle or apex of the axilla or finding a cervical rib by x-ray can aid in diagnosis.

 Although angiography may detect kinking or partial obstruction of axillary arteries or veins, neither finding is incontrovertible evidence of disease.

 Electrodiagnostic testing is warranted in all patients with suggestive symptoms, and MRI of the brachial plexus, cervical spine, or both is usually also necessary.

 Most patients who have a thoracic outlet compression syndrome without objective neurologic deficits respond to physical therapy, nonsteroidal anti-inflammatory drugs, and low-dose tricyclic antidepressants.

 If cervical ribs or subclavian artery compression is identified, an experienced specialist should decide whether surgery is necessary.
 With few exceptions, surgery should be reserved for patients who have significant or progressive neurovascular deficits and do not respond to conservative treatment.